Articles on: Support & Troubleshooting

 1. Open the Files app.

-3. Find your file, tap and hold, then select Recover.
+3. Find your file and tap Recover.

 From any web browser